Teeth Grinding in Children

 - Singing or soft music

-There is some evidence that homeopathic remedies or medication may help reduce sleep bruxism in children, but more research is needed into the efficacy and possible side effects.
+There is some evidence that homeopathic remedies or medication may help reduce sleep bruxism in children, but more research is needed to evaluate the efficacy and possible side effects.
 Always talk to your doctor before starting any new medication, even if it is marketed as natural or sold over the counter.
-As bruxism is not considered harmful apart from its secondary effects on the teeth and jaw, your doctor should weigh whether taking medication is worth the potential side effects.
+As bruxism is not considered harmful apart from its secondary effects on the teeth and jaw, your child’s doctor should weigh whether taking medication is worth the potential side effects.

 When to Talk to Your Doctor or Dentist